RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 1. Create a folder on D:, name it something like 'my_name_my_python_installation' (and yes, you should **never** save something on 'D:/' because it is not backed up.
 Never except now...)

 2. Download the current WinPython distribution from [WinPython Download Site](http://winpython.github.io/#releases).
 Click on Download and be a lemming, run with the herd: Download the must downloaded one.
 To avoid confusion: When we say 'Download it from...' we mean exactly this.
 We do not mean: Install it through the 'Softwareverteilung'.
 And to add some confusion: If you are expected to work with Gurobi (If you do not know, you are probably not expected to...), ask your advisor which version to download.
-I was told Gurobi and Python is sometimes a bit difficult
+Gurobi and Python can sometimes be a bit difficult

 3. Save this in your folder created in step 1.